FSXAC/FSXAC.github.io/documents/index.md

 	.flag-draft { text-decoration: line-through; }
 	</style>

+# 📓
+{: .display-1}

-This page contains academic related notes and documents.
-I try to fill-in as much content as I can from the courses I've taken. ⚠ Only use content from this page as reference material and always uphold academic integrity.
+This page contains my notes/documents/reports for the courses I've taken.
+I try to fill in as much as possible but there is still lots missing.
+Please only use content from this page as reference material for studying.
+I do not condomn cheating!

 Please feel free to contact me if there are any mistakes.
-Alternatively, since this website is also open-source on GitHub, I'm always open to issues and pull requests. &#x1F44C;
+Alternatively, since this website is also open-source on GitHub, I'm always open to issues and pull requests.

 <span id="searchFieldIcon">&#128270;&nbsp;</span><input type="text" id="searchField" onkeyup="searchFunc()" placeholder="Search...">